 Track how much you work, but don't obsess over it

 Tracking the number of hours is not the best metric, the quality of the time matters too.
 You should strive to achieve both quality and quantity.

 These numbers also do not show the full picture.
-They don't include the time I spent reading other people's code (which taught me a lot), watching talks, reading blog posts, and meeting new people.
+They don't include the time I spent reading other people's code (which taught me a lot), watching talks, reading writing posts, and meeting new people.

 However, I think tracking helps in keeping you accountable and it can also act as motivation.

 Do your best, trust the process, and remember: you're only competing with yourself.